 Upon returning to the present, he expects to find the world improved as a result.
 Instead, the opposite has happened.
 Earthquakes occur everywhere, his old home is in ruins, and nuclear war has destroyed much of the world.
 Distraught, Jake returns to 1958 once again and resets history.

-This story also demonstrates how everything in the world is connected together but through the concept of butterfly effect.
+This story also demonstrates how everything in the world is connected together but through the concept of the butterfly effect.

-Between both these stories one thing is evident.
-The concept that everything in the world is connected through the unreliable narrator of life and the concept of butterfly effect.
+These stories share the concept that everything in the world is connected through the unreliable narrator of life and the concept of butterfly effect.

 The Virtual Time Machine represents life as an unreliable narrator and illustrates its connection to the butterfly effect.
-It is a virtual reality experience which takes you through the life of the planet earth personified into a character on a social media platform.
+It is a virtual reality experience which takes you through the life of the planet Earth personified into a character on a social media platform.
 With most of life being documented on social media today, the experience encompasses an interactive, fictional, non linear story of the Earth which is subject to change by the audience.
-The audience participates by choosing an image on the profile of Planet Earth and changing the outcome of it and hence opening the possibility of a whole new idea of present due to the butterfly effect.
+The audience participates by choosing an image on the profile of Planet Earth and changing the outcome of it and hence opening the possibility of an alternativepresent due to the butterfly effect.

-With the recent developments around the world- CoronaVirus, Fires in Amazon and Australia, heat waves and floods, wouldn't it be nice to explore the other option from the schrodinger cat’s experiment.
+With the recent developments around the world- CoronaVirus, Fires in the Amazon and Australia, heat waves and floods, wouldn't it be nice to explore the other option from the schrodinger cat’s experiment.
 What if we could choose differently and see how the world could turn out.
 Would CoronaVirus have even occurred, if maybe years ago, something might have been done differently?

 I want this experience to be a stepping stone to a realization of how actions have consequences which will definitely reflect some way or the other.